SuperOfficeDocs/superoffice-docs/docs/ui/web-application/tutorials/sale-foreignkeys/1-add-fk-datagrid-to-sale-page.md

 ---
-title: usercontrols_tutorial
+title: pb_tutorial_sale_foreignkeys_1
-description: UserControls turorial
+description: How to create a user control
 author: Steffan Alte
-so.date: 2007
+so.date: 07.25.2007
 keywords:
-so.topic: guide
+so.topic: tutorial
 so.client: web
 so.envir: onsite
 ---

-# Tutorial
+# How to create a user control

-In this tutorial, we will be taking a look at how to create a user control that is inherited from the SuperOffice SDK and then put it inside 2 new panels in the **Sale** dialog.
+This is the first part of a 3-step tutorial.
+We will be taking a look at how to create a user control that is inherited from the SuperOffice SDK and then put it inside 2 new panels in the **Sale** dialog.
 The control will contain a datagrid that lists all foreign keys connected to a sale.

-In addition to customizing the existing pages in SuperOffice, you can of course create new ones.
-The pages you create can contain any ASP.NET controls, but to be able to tap into the rest of the application, you will need to inherit from the SuperOfficer controls.

 ## Create a project

 We start by creating a new web application project in Visual Studio.

-1. Add the references to the Super_Office framework.
+1. Add the references to the SuperOffice framework.
 We will need references to:
     * SuperOffice.Core.dll
     * SuperOffice.CRMWeb.dll
     * SuperOffice.DCF.dll